Parashat Bereishit 2019 / 5780

 When we read the story of Parashat Bereishit we assume that the man was created in the Garden of Eden, where he later sinned and was cast out.
 However, in reading the text we see a different story emerge.

 At the beginning of Chapter 2, we read that the earth was barren, dry, desert-like, until the formation of Man from the dust.
-Only then do we read that Hashem creates the Garden and places Man inside the Garden.
+Only then do we read that Hashem created the Garden and placed Man inside the Garden.

 Bereishit: Why Is The Tree Of Knowledge In The Garden Of Eden?

 I have always wondered why Hashem placed the Tree of Knowledge in the Garden.
 Surely if you don’t want Adam to eat from it don’t put it there!

 The Torah describes Adam and Eve as being naked and not embarrassed.
-This would indicate that in terms of their development and mental state that they were young children.
+This would indicate that in terms of their development and mental state they were young children.

 The Garden is paradise.
 All the needs are taken care of.
 But then we read of the eating of the fruit.
 The act is not described by the Torah as a sin- rather it appears to be an act of rebellion- of a maturing Adam.
 A side point.
 We have to remember that the story is being told looking back at events past from Sinai.
 Hashem is describing to Moses what had happened.
 As such the story teaches us a lot about the nature of Man.

 As soon as they eat, they clothe themselves in fig leaves.
 Later when Hashem sends them out to work the land he gives them clothes of leather- more appropriate for life outside the Garden.
 Again, it does not appear that Hashem is angry at Adam.
 It is as if he was expecting him to eat from the tree.

 Rabbi Samet suggests that the story teaches us tremendous insight into human development.
 The modern Hebrew term for preschool is GAN- as in kindergarten.

 From Pre School – To Adulthood